COILLTE PRIVACY POLICY (last revised January 2026)

 • you have objected to processing because you believe that your interests should override the basis upon which we process your personal data.

-If you exercise your right to restrict us from processing your personal data, we will continue to process the personal data if:
+If you exercise your right to restrict us from processing your personal data, we will continue to store your personal data but will only continue to process the personal data if:

 • you consent to such processing;